stephroyer/Homework/homework/week1 homework/Majesty-immigration-sevices.md

 - Modern UX with multilingual support
 - Emphasis on free public services

-# Wireframes (Minimum 4-5 pages)
+# Wireframes (5 pages)
-Images of all the pages at the folder
+Images of all the pages at the folder with a file.
 - Home
 - About Us
 - Services